SERVING FLORIDA’S NONPROFIT COMMUNITY NEEDS FOR 25 YEARS

 - Create an outline for developing an employee handbook

 Are you ahead of or behind the curve?
 This class helps identify and define the intellectual property you may not know your nonprofit has.
 With this information, you can develop methods to maximize its institutional knowledge.
-Stay up to date as the Internet and other existing technologies become obsolete, and new ones are developed.
+Stay up to date as existing technologies become obsolete, and new ones are developed.
 Control your valuable resources by sorting out opportunities and weighing their benefits.
 Working smart will make you more proficient and efficient … even savvy!
 By using apps, software, freeware, and social networks — which are often free or discounted for nonprofits — you can leverage your financial resources.
 Update your management skills with the following:

 - Optimize internal and external communications